kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 __Update Lifecycle Hook__: CAPI Lifecycle Runtime Hook to invoke external update extensions.

-__Update Extension__: Runtime Extension (Implementation) is a component responsible to perform in place updates when  the `External Update Lifecycle Hook` is invoked.
+__Update Extension__: Runtime Extension (Implementation) is a component responsible to perform in-place updates when  the `External Update Lifecycle Hook` is invoked.

 ## Summary